mzazon/awesome-cloud-projects/aws/sagemaker-automl-forecasting/sagemaker-automl-forecasting.md

    echo "Endpoint name: ${ENDPOINT_NAME}"
    ```

-   The best performing model is now deployed as a real-time inference endpoint, ready to generate forecasts on demand.
-The endpoint provides low-latency access to the trained ensemble model, enabling both batch and real-time forecasting capabilities for business applications.
+   The best performing ensemble model is now deployed as a real-time inference endpoint, ready to generate forecasts on demand.
+The endpoint provides low-latency access to the trained model, enabling both batch and real-time forecasting capabilities for business applications with configurable confidence intervals.

 6. **Generate Forecasts and Evaluate Performance**:

-   With the endpoint deployed, you can now generate forecasts and evaluate model performance against actual data.
-This step creates a comprehensive testing framework that validates forecast accuracy using multiple metrics and provides insights into model behavior across different items and time periods.
+   With the SageMaker endpoint deployed, you can generate forecasts and evaluate model performance against validation data.
+This comprehensive testing framework validates forecast accuracy using multiple metrics and provides insights into model behavior across different items and time periods with proper error handling.

    ```bash
    # Wait for endpoint to be in service